 In Japanese cuisine, where shiso is a common ingredient, there are two types of shiso: Aojiso and Akajiso (green and red).
 More recently, ethnic food markets in the United States carry many perilla mint plant products from fresh greens, oil, and condiments such as pickled plums or plum sauce.
 Perilla added to condiments not only colors the product but adds an antimicrobial agent to pickled food.

 Oil from perilla mint is not only a fuel source in some countries but has recently been found to be an excellent source of omega-3 fatty acids and is now sold as such to health conscious Western consumers.

 Additionally, perilla mint plant oil is used similarly to tung or linseed oil and also in paints, lacquers, varnish, inks, linoleum and waterproof coating on cloth.
-This unsaturated oil is slightly unstable but is 2,000 times sweeter than sugar and 4 to 8 times sweeter than saccharin.
+This unsaturated oil is slightly unstable but is 2,000 times sweeter than sugar and four ti eight times sweeter than saccharin.
 This high sugar content makes it a great candidate for alcohol production for consumption, but more usually used in the manufacture of fragrances or perfumes.

 How to Grow Perilla Shiso